Palm wine: Philippines

 Palm wines are widely consumed in the Philippines and are part of the traditional palm vinegar industry.
 They are gathered mostly from coconuts, nipa palms, or kaong palms.
 Palm wines fermented for a few days to a few weeks are generally referred to as tubâ.
 There are two notable traditional derivations of tubâ with higher alcohol contents.
-The first are distilled liquor, generally known as lambanog (coconut) and laksoy (nipa palm).
+The first is distilled liquor, generally known as lambanog (coconut) and laksoy (nipa palm).
 They are milky white to clear in colour.
-The second is the bahalina which is typically deep brown-orange in colour due to the use of bark extracts from the mangrove Ceriops tagal.
+The second is the bahalina which is typically deep brown-orange due to the use of bark extracts from the mangrove Ceriops tagal.

 Other types of palm wines indigenous to the islands include subtypes of tubâ like tuhak or tubâ sa hidikup which is made from kaong palm sap, and tunggang which is made from fishtail palm sap.

-On the island of Leyte in the central Philippines, the red tubâ is aged with the tanbark for up to six months to two years, until it gets dark red and tapping its glass container gives off a deep hollow sound.
+On the island of Leyte in the central Philippines, the red tubâ is aged with the tanbark for up to six months to two years, until it gets dark red, and tapping its glass container gives off a deep hollow sound.
 This type of tubâ is called bahal (for tubâ aged this way for up to six months) and bahalina (for tubâ aged thus for up to a year or more).